-You may be able to skip it, if your child has ridden a bicycle or balance bikes.
-However, depending on your child’s age, height and confidence level, dirt bike training wheels may be helpful.
+You may be able to skip it if your child has ridden a bicycle or balance bike.
+However, depending on your child’s age, height, and confidence level, dirt bike training wheels may be helpful.

 While training wheels can provide some parents (and kids) peace of mind, others argue that they are not productive to children’s learning experience.
-In this article, we will discuss both, the benefits and the drawback of using them.
+In this article, we will discuss both the benefits and the drawbacks of using them.

 A quick note that we are talking about real dirt bikes here.
 They are made for kids’ gas-powered 50cc motorcycles like the Yamaha PW50 or electric dirt bikes like the one from Razor.

 The key here is not the pedaling of the bicycle but knowing how to balance a 2 wheeler and steer it by leaning using child’s own weight!— Motobiketips.com